CincyPowerShell/June_Psug/PITCHME.md

 ### It Parameters
 - Skip

+Don't run this test - not implented yet

 ```powershell
 It "outputs 1" { Get-Number -Number 1 | Should Be 1 } -Skip
 ```